-The Goal is not for water but can be met for wastewater and stormwater.
+The Goal is met for water, wastewater and stormwater.

 Goal 12: Transportation

 To provide a safe, convenient, and economic transportation system.

 For instances involving comprehensive plan amendments, Goal 12 is implemented by the Transportation Planning Rule (TPR) per OAR 660-0012.
 No development or zone changes are proposed at this time.
 Before any development could occur on the property, it would be necessary to bring the site into the UGB, annex it into the City of Newberg, and gain approval for desired land uses.
 Because the requested URA amendment will not permit the construction of any development or generate any potential increase in trips to the site, the Transportation Planning Rule is satisfied.
 There will not be a significant effect on the transportation system as a result of the requested URA amendment.